Budgerigar Scientific name: Melopsittacus undulatus

 The Budgerigar is the only species of the genus Melopsittacus, as well as of the Melopsittacini tribe.

 This species of bird has been bred in captivity since around 1850.

 The name of the Budgerigar is a reference to the black undulations that characterize the bird.
 However, some individuals do not.

 In the wild, the plumage of the Budgerigar is generally green with yellow tones on the head.
 But in captivity, the colors are much more varied.

-There are multiple color mutations in farmed birds, but also of drawings.
-From 2 basic series, green and blue, 4 other variations are formed (green, blue, gray-green and gray) themselves giving rise to many other colors.
+There are multiple color mutations in farmed birds, but also in drawings.
+From 2 basic series, green and blue, 4 other variations are formed (green, blue, gray-green, and gray) giving rise to many other colors.
 The Budgerigar has an average wingspan of 30 cm.

-The Budgerigar is a very sociable bird which, in its natural habitat, evolves within large groups.
+The Budgerigar is a very sociable bird that, in its natural habitat, evolves within large groups.

-In the Budgerigar, sexual maturity occurs at the age of 6 months.
-It is nevertheless recommended not to let the bird breed before the age of one year .
+sexual maturity occurs at the age of 6 months.
+It is nevertheless recommended not to let the bird breed before the age of one year.

 The breeding period is between June and September.
 In the southern hemisphere, it begins and ends much later: from August to January.